sleepyfran/readder/README.md

 ## Contributing
 Every contribution is welcome!
 Just take a look at the issues to see what's on the making right now or open your own issue if you want any feature to be implemented.

+Consider using the [gitmoji CLI](https://github.com/carloscuesta/gitmoji-cli) to follow the commit style 😄

 ## Building
 First you need to install all the dependencies: